 How We Shortlisted the Top Contract Management Solutions

 To identify the 10 best contract management solutions, we started with an initial list of 50 platforms gathered through competitor analysis and user insights from trusted review sites like G2, Capterra, and TrustRadius.
-We then evaluated each platform based on the following key factors:
+We then narrowed down the list based on key factors such as functionality, scalability, ease of use, integration ecosystem, and customer feedback patterns.

 This exercise helped us curate our list of the top 10 contract management solutions that offer the best features, automation, user experience, and industry relevance.